abood-eg/abood-eg/README.md

 - my name is abdelrahman i want to be a data scientist

-- i am currently a student in faculty of electronics engineering *last year*
+- i graduated from the faculty of electronics engineering *last year*

 - you can contact me :
      - abdelrahmankhattab9999@gmail.com